tomcox666/mars_rover/README.md

 # mars_rover
-Multiverse engineering take-home challenge

-● Use any programming language you want.
-● It shouldn’t take longer than 2-3 hours.
-● Don’t worry if you don’t finish in the time.
-Please send over what you’ve achieved and a few sentences on what you would add next.
-● Please do not implement any UI for this.
-We just want to see the quality of your code - the console is fine for output.
-● Put your code online (e.g. in GitLab/GitHub) and send us the link.

 The problem - Mars Rover
 Write a program that takes in commands and moves one or more robots around